-St Edmund Hall aims to accommodate all first year graduates.
-The main accommodation site is the attractive St Edmund Hall Graduate Centre in Norham Gardens, close to the University Parks, shops and many University Departments.
-This is a prime location within Oxford and only a short walk from the main college site and departments and libraries.
-The Centre includes a laundry, gym, computing room, common room and television room.
+St Edmund Hall aims to accommodate most first-year graduates.
+The main accommodation site is the attractive St Edmund Hall Graduate Centre in Norham Gardens, close to the University Parks and many University departments.
+This is a prime location within Oxford and only a short walk from the main college site and many of the University libraries.
+The Graduate Centre includes a laundry, gym, computing room and common room.

-Much of our graduate accommodation comprises fully-furnished single rooms.
-Additionally, there are a small number of self-contained flats for couples as well as a self-contained house, some of which can also house families.
+Much of the college's graduate accommodation comprises fully-furnished single rooms.
+Additionally, there are a small number of self-contained flats for couples as well as a self-contained house on Circus Street.
+Some of these flats can also house families.

 Breakfast, lunch and dinner are served in the main dining hall, prepared by the College’s award-winning chef.
 In addition there are excellent self-catering kitchen facilities on the Norham Gardens site.
 At St Edmund Hall, graduates may also dine with fellows at High Table at Formal Hall each week.